sign-language-processing/signbank-plus/signbank_plus/nmt/bergamot/docker/INSTRUCTIONS.md

 # Building the image:

 - run `nvidia-smi`
+  - edit `Dockerfile`:
       - change "FROM" according to your CUDA version (must be ubuntu18.04)
+      - change "gpu=4" and "numgpus=4" according to your GPU count
+  - edit `profile.yaml`:
       - change "gpu=4" and "numgpus=4" according to your GPU count
 - build the image:
     - run `nvidia-docker build . -t bergamot`